seanox/seanox-ai-nlp/seanox_ai_nlp/units/README.md

 __units.xlsx__ using embedded formulas.
 These expressions are manually transferred into the Python module __units.py__ as constants, without requiring any changes to the core logic.
-This procedure enables updates and extensions to carried out securely and efficiently.
+This procedure enables updates and extensions to be carried out securely and efficiently.

 Adding new units to existing categories requires only an update to the Excel file.
 For broader extensions -- such as introducing new semantic domains (e.g.